parasytezz/tp/docs/UserGuide.md

 The `find` command allows users to find an expense from the expense list based on any of the fields.

 By default, without any tags the following is assumed:
-- Month is the current month (eg. if today's date is 1 November, the current month is 2024-11)
+- Month is the current month (e.g. if today's date is 1 November 2024, the current month is 2024-11)
 - A "/month:" field in a previous command does not affect the current find command.
 - It should NOT look for the recurring expense list.